Azure Deployment Guide

 Support

-It is recommended to configure monitoring and alerts to manage the AI DIAL deployment.
-To seamlessly host AI DIAL in diverse enterprise environments, it provides standard interfaces for logs and metrics collection via OpenTelemetry interfaces.
+It is recommended to configure monitoring and alerts to manage the DIAL deployment.
+To seamlessly host DIAL in diverse enterprise environments, it provides standard interfaces for logs and metrics collection via OpenTelemetry interfaces.
 Specific tools used for logging, monitoring and alerting purposes depend on the corporate standards of each customer.